ramit21/Spring-Security-Demo/README.md

 Read more about these at: https://www.baeldung.com/spring-security-method-security

 6. **Session management**: You would want to limit the max. no. of sessions of the logged in user can have open concurrently.
 This is imp. when yours is a paid website, and you do not want the user to share his credentials with others.
 To achieve this, you can set the maximum no. of active  sessions for a given user in Spring security config.
 See BasicUserDetailsConfig -> configure() method as an example.

+7. Storing passwords: When storing passwords in db etc, never store them as plain text.
+Use encoding, encryption, or hasing.
+   Encoding is least secure, as it can easily be recovered. eg of encoding is base64 encoding.
+   Encrypted password can be recovered, but only with the key used for encryption.
+   Hashed passwords can never be recovered, hence hashing is the best solution for converting passwords.

+   Spring security provides many **PasswordEncoders**, which help hash the password values.
+   See the usage of BCryptPasswordEncoder in BasicSecurityConfig.java.

 ## Misc. topics